appelmar/s2vrt/README.md

                         images
   --cog                 convert input Sentinel 2 subdatasets to cloud-optimized
                         GeoTIFFs
-  -v [ --verbose ]      verbose output
+  --cog-dir             directory where GeoTIFF files wlil be stored, defaults to the directory of the output VRT file -v [ --verbose ]      verbose output
   --input-file arg
   --output-file arg